The Refugees Initiative

 1. Find services

-For many refugees it is difficult to orientate themselves at the arrival point.
+For many refugees, orienting themselves at the arrival point is difficult.

 2. Book appointments